a-kramer/RPN-derivative/README.md

 The input expression must be balanced: `x y z +` has an unused operand, `x +` lacks an operand.

+An unbalanced expression produces an empty line in the output.

 ## Usage